MercierCorentin/nextcloud-plus-collabora-docker-auto-conf/README.md

 # Nextcloud + Collabora Online under docker with traefik reverse-proxy

+## Introduction

+This configuration helps starting all containers for a Nextcloud + Collabora Online instance.
+It builds all needed images with right configuration and goes further in the auto-configuration of Nextcloud.
+Indeed it installs and configures Collabora Online App.

+Why this?
+Originally it was to test my laravel package: [Nextcloud User provisionning API client](https://github.com/MercierCorentin/laravel-nextcloud-api-client)

 ## Installation and configuration

 Rename `.env-example` file to `.env` and fill it.